 MATERIALS AND METHODS

 Study site.—Seven coastal wetlands in Green Bay (Fig. 1) were sampled during the summer and early fall in 2014 and 2015, consisting, from south to north, of Point Sable, Dead Horse Bay, Pensaukee River, Little Sturgeon Bay, Peshtigo River, Cedar River, and Rapid River.
 Dead Horse Bay lacks a permanent tributary and has fringing wetland habitat with little submergent vegetation.
 Point Sable and Little Sturgeon Bay have small tributaries with drowned mouths.
 Pensaukee River and Cedar River have channelized mouths with riverine wetlands and fringing wetlands along the bay shore.
 Peshtigo River and Rapid River are less impacted than the other wetlands, and contain braided channels, riverine wetlands, multiple channels at their mouths, and fringing wetlands along the bay shore.
 Reproductive movements were assessed at a restored wetland that seasonally connects to Dead Horse Bay through a roadside ditch (Fig. 2).
-Migratory movements.—Migratory movements were investigated in the restored wetland during spring from 2014 to 2019.
-Adult Bowfin were captured entering and exiting the focal wetland using two fyke nets (0.9m x 1.8m frame) that were mounted to lateral fencing for the entire spawning season to create a complete impasse within the channel.
+Migratory movements.—Migratory movements of Bowfin were investigated in the restored wetland during spring from 2014 to 2019 as incidental catch in a Northern Pike (Esox lucius) study.
+Adult Bowfin were captured entering and exiting the focal wetland using two fyke nets (0.9m x 1.8m frame) that were mounted to lateral fencing to create a complete impasse within the channel for the entire spawning season, beginning prior to Northern Pike movements that occurred weeks before Bowfin began moving..
 Nets were checked daily and fish were released in the direction of travel; nets were checked before leaving to ensure that no fish immediately re-entered.
 Field processing consisted of determining sex by gamete expression or dimorphic coloration, measuring total length (TL; mm), and tagging Bowfin at the base of the dorsal fin using numbered FD-94 Floy T-bar tags.
 Water temperature was recorded hourly using a data logger placed in the middle of the wetland channel before the onset of migration.
 Data from 2018 was removed from analysis due to an unexpected snowfall in April that blocked fish movement.

 A generalized linear mixed model using the GLIMMIX procedure in SAS (SAS Institute, 2013) was used to evaluate the association between the total number of Bowfin captured each day and water temperature at the time of capture (Forsythe et al., 2012).
 Migratory activity was modeled as a Poisson random process due to a strong positive skew attributed to many days with zero captures.
 Temporal autocorrelation in daily counts of migratory fish was accounted for using a low-rank time-based smoothing algorithm.
 Water temperature and Julian Day were the fixed explanatory variables of interest and year was treated as a random effect.
 Changes in water temperature (i.e., “lagged” effects) can also be a predictor of migratory activity for some Great Lakes primitive fish (lake sturgeon; Forsythe et al., 2012); thus, we also explored water temperature lags of 1 and 2 days prior to the observed catch.
 The best fitting model was determined using the lowest calculated AIC (Akaike, 1974).